Linear Model and Extensions: Data and statistical models

-\item $Y$ categorical without ordering.
+\item $Y$ is categorical without ordering.
 For example, the choice of housing type, single-family house, townhouse, or condominium, is a categorical variable.
+Chapter \ref{chapter::logit-categorical} will discuss {\it multinomial logistic regression} for categorical outcomes without ordering.

-\item $Y$ categorical and ordered.
+\item $Y$ is categorical and ordered.
 For example, the final course evaluation at UC Berkeley can take value in $\{ 1,2,3,4,5,6,7 \}$.
 These numbers have clear ordering but they are not the usual real numbers.
+Chapter \ref{chapter::logit-categorical} will discuss {\it proportional odds regression} for ordered categorical outcomes.

-\item $Y$ counts.
+\item $Y$ represents counts.
 For example, the number of times one went to the gym last week is a non-negative integer representing counts.

-\item $Y$ time-to-event outcome.
-For example, in medical trials, a major outcome of interest is the survival time; in labor economics, a major outcome of interest is the time to find the next job.
-The former is called {\it survival analysis} in biostatistics and the latter is called {\it duration analysis} in econometrics.
+Chapter \ref{chapter::count} will discuss regression models for count outcomes.

-\item $Y$ multivariate and correlated.
+\item $Y$ is multivariate and correlated.
 In medical trials, the data are often longitudinal, meaning that the patient's outcomes are measured repeatedly over time.
 So each patient has a multivariate outcome.
 In field experiments of public health and development economics, the randomized interventions are often at the village level but the outcome data are collected at the household level.
 So within villages, the outcomes are correlated.
+Chapter \ref{chapter::gee} will discuss the {\it generalized estimating equation} for correlated data.

+\item $Y$ represent time-to-event outcomes.
+For example, in medical trials, a major outcome of interest is the survival time; in labor economics, a major outcome of interest is the time to find the next job.
+The former is called {\it survival analysis} in biostatistics and the latter is called {\it duration analysis} in econometrics.
+Chapter \ref{chapter::survival-analysis} will discuss {\it Cox proportional hazards regression}.

 \end{enumerate}